Overview

 🚗 Getting There

 Bàu Sấu is accessed through Cát Tiên National Park headquarters, located in Tân Phú district, Đồng Nai province, approximately 150km north of Ho Chi Minh City.
 By car or motorbike from HCMC, follow Highway 20 north through Đồng Nai toward Đà Lạt - the park entrance is clearly signposted.
 The journey takes around 3 hours from central HCMC.
-From the park headquarters, the trek to Bàu Sấu takes approximately 3 hours on foot through forest.
-A guided trek must be booked at the park office - departure times are fixed and groups are limited in size.
-An alternative boat option on the Đồng Nai River reduces the walking distance for part of the route.
+From the park headquarters, cross the river by ferry (60,000 VND/person), then cycle 9km on a paved concrete road to the trailhead - bicycle rental is 150,000 VND/day, check brakes and tire pressure before taking one.
+From the trailhead, the 5km jungle trek to Bàu Sấu takes approximately 1-1.5 hours on foot.
+A guided trek must be booked at the park office.
+Jeep rental (~700,000 VND/vehicle return trip, up to 7 people) is available as an alternative to cycling for the first 9km.

 What to Expect